CR-Formula/CR-Formula.github.io/docs/software/build_environment.md

 You should expect an output similar to the following: `git version x.xx.x`

 ### Install `NodeJS`
 NodeJS will allow you to develop and run front-end applications while in the processing of writing code.
-It also gives us NPM which will allow us to easily add packages which impliment prebuilt components to ease the process of developing our own software.
+It also gives us NPM which will allow us to easily add packages which implement prebuilt components to ease the process of developing our own software.

 1. Go to the following [link](https://nodejs.org/en/download/prebuilt-installer) and download NodeJS.
 Make sure to select your current OS and the latest version of NodeJS should do just fine.